CyanOS-Project/CyanOSKernel/README.md

 * The kernel is compiled using `g++` so you need to download the latest version of [MinGW32](https://osdn.net/projects/mingw/releases/).
 * From `MinGW Installation Manager`, make sure you already have installed `mingw-binutils`, `mingw-gcc`, `mingw-gcc-g++`, `mingw-gdb` and `mingw-make`.
 * Add the `bin` folder path of `mingw` to the environment variables.
+* Download [nasm](https://www.nasm.us/) and add it's folder to the environment variables.
 * For emulating and testing the operating system you need to download 32bit version of [qemu](https://www.qemu.org/download/).
 * Add qemu main folder's path to the environment variables.
 #### Building